mosterme/mosterme.github.io/windows-terminal/README.md

 	},
 ```

-## SSH Session
+## SSH Sessions
 Windows 10 has a built-in SSH client that you can use in Windows Terminal.
+No need for PuTTY anymore. :-)

 ![SSH Session](img/terminal-2.png)